digdilem/taskpony/README.md

 - (Maybe) Keep tasks, lists and config entirely in memory betwene pageloads and only write on change.
 Taskpony relies heavily on OS level disk caching to reduce sqlite overhead, but keeping very large lists in memory may be memory intensive.
 Also, most page loads involve a change, so benefit may not be significant.
 Needs consideration, possibly a problem that doesn't need solving.
 - (Maybe) Automated database backups.
 - (Maybe) New release notification.
+- (Maybe) Multi-language support.
+- (Maybe) A demo instance that resets every NN minutes?
+(Perhaps a hardened docker that just deletes the database)

 # Screenshots